 They want someone saying we need to send the Jews to the moon, right?

-You don't even have to tell me anything else than no, what I'm trying to say is that Jews who do black magic will receive worse than seven times the results.
+You don't even have to tell me anything else than No, what I'm trying to say is that Jews who do black magic will receive worse than seven times the result.

-Now, I will say, in order to just sort of palate cleanse from that last clip, When Alex says that when you're favored by God, you're also favored by the devil.
+Now I will say, in order to just kind of palate cleanse from that last clip, when Alex says that when you're favored by God, you're also favored by the devil, I was waiting for him to say, It's what Mike Tyson said.

 It feels like if I were to see that as my enemy and then do everything I could to defeat them.